Have you heard about "anti-racism" recently?

-In the last few months we have seen a centering of the ways systemic racism affects black and latinx communities in a different way when it comes to higher proportion of deaths by COIVD, police brutality, healthy and economic inequities.
-We have heard and seen black grief and rage and may not understand the transgenerational and cumulative impact of 400 hundred years of discrimination because we likely grew up in the time of color blindness.
+In the last few months we have seen a centering of the ways systemic racism affects Black and Latinx communities in a different way.
+Especially when it comes to higher proportion of deaths by COIVD, police brutality, healthy and economic inequities.
+We have heard and seen black grief and rage and may not understand the trans-generational and cumulative impact of 400 hundred years of discrimination because we likely grew up in the time of color blindness.
 You may have only recently heard the phrase "anti-racism".

 You likely have been wondering how you can be more of an anti-racist practice.
-You feel for the BIPOC (black, indigenous, and people of color) communities.
-You support the premise of Black Lives Matter [too].
+Of course, you feel for the BIPOC (black, indigenous, and people of color) communities.
+You support the premise of Black Lives Matter [too] and care about diversity, equity and inclusion in your practice.
 You have often thought I am not a racist, but have begun thinking are you anti-racist?
 What does it actually mean to be anti-racist?
 It is taking an active stance against racism.
 To be “not a racist” is a stance of neutrality.
 It is often being indifferent or minimizing the legacy of white supremacy in this country that supports the white supremacy system continuing.
 Check out my other blog post about white supremacy and history of racist policies.
 The reality is we are all indoctrinated and conditioned into white supremacy [the system that creates white privilege].
-We likely learned a eurocentric curriculum in school.
+We likely learned a Eurocentric curriculum in school.
 We might have grown up or currently live in segregated areas.
 We went to graduate school and learned therapy models that centered white, cis, male, heterosexual, able bodied, neurotypical, Christian, upper middle class theories of understanding human behavior, culture and therapy.

 What if you were to embrace "I want to get it right rather than I want to be right" as Brene Brown says when she talks about moving away from unhealthy shame to accountability?
 How do we step into vulnerability to address your blindspots, the areas that you were purposely never thought because white supremacy system cannot persist if everyone is awake and aware about the anti-blackness culture that is the foundation of the United States.
 Shame is not a social justice tool but rather a symptom of white supremacy.
 Shame interferes with our ability to feel empathy, build bridges or invite people into the conversation.
 How can you create more healing in your communities for white, black, indigenous, people of color, and multiracial people where there is less stigma about mental health issues and therapy is more accessible for everyone in your community?